 Never Half-ass two things, Whole-ass one thing.Ron Swanson, Park and Recreation

 And if the results are great with that one single opening, there are very few reasons to mix it up.

-So instead of playing many things but not understanding any, I would rather focus on one thing and get really good in it.
-By that I don’t mean you should know every line until move 20.
+So, instead of playing with many things but not understanding any, I would rather focus on one thing and get really good at it.
+By that, I don’t mean you should know every line until move 20.

 I mean you should understand the position.
 Have a great feeling for plans and structure.

 Know where your pieces belong and which ideas of the opponent you should look out for.

 Repeating some forced lines of a course will get you some easy victories.
 But in the long term, truly understanding the position will benefit you way more than that.